psychoinformatics-de/knowledge-base/kbi/0028/index.rst

 With a known URL pattern (see above), a match expression for the uncurl special remote can be defined upfront.
 Defining a match expression allows us to isolate identifiers (such as ``dirpath``, ``filepath``, etc) in the URL pattern, which becomes particularly useful when URLs need to be transformed in future.

-The regular expression below is relatively generic, with only the ``dirpath`` being specific to the given example.
-Websites like `regex101`_ can be helpful in building and understanding the
+The regular expression below is relatively generic, with only the ``dirpath`` being given explicitly, and specific to the given example.
+Note that if ``dirpath`` included spaces, they would have to be `url-encoded`_; otherwise, the uncurl remote would split the expression into two.
+Websites like `regex101`_ can be helpful in building and understanding the expression:
-expression:

 .. code-block:: none